hashicorp/consul/website/source/docs/agent/checks.html.markdown

  The state of the check must be updated periodically over the HTTP interface.
 If an external system fails to update the status within a given TTL, the check is set to the failed state.
 This mechanism, conceptually similar to a dead man's switch, relies on the application to directly report its health.
-For example, a healthy web app can periodically `PUT` a status update to the HTTP endpoint; if the app fails, the TTL will expire and the health check enters a critical state.
+For example, a healthy app can periodically `PUT` a status update to the HTTP endpoint; if the app fails, the TTL will expire and the health check enters a critical state.